-We expect that a social scientist and a systems engineer will each spend up to 7 days in the three participating maternity units (together or at different times), combining day and night observations and conducting observation blocks of around 8 hours per day/night.
-The focus of the observations will be the process through which CTG traces are classified and actions are documented; observers may also 'shadow'36 midwives and obstetricians in order to understand the interactions between professionals and between professionals and parents, and the escalation mechanisms used in response to CTG traces.
+We expect that a social scientist and a systems engineer will each spend up to seven days in the three participating maternity units (together or at different times), combining day and night observations, and conducting observation blocks of around 8 hours per day/night.
+The focus of the observations will be the process through which CTG traces are classified and actions are documented; observers may also 'shadow' 36 midwives and obstetricians in order to understand the interactions between professionals, and between professionals and parents, and the escalation mechanisms used in response to CTG traces.
 Our observations will focus on EFM with CTG in intrapartum care (rather than ante-natal care); we therefore expect the bulk of the observations to be conducted in labour wards.
 However, depending on how each unit organises admission procedures and early labour checks, and because of the practicalities of shadowing staff, observers may also occasionally visit the antenatal ward.

 The ethnographers' observations will focus mainly on the social and contextual factors that influence fetal monitoring practice and outcomes.
-The systems engineer will capture and map the constituting activities and the hazards and risks that characterise the process using human factors concepts drawn from existing frameworks, for example, methods and models to guide observations (eg, the Systems Engineering Initiative for Patient Safety (SEIPS) framework, the Yorkshire framework of factors contributing to incidents in hospitals, process modelling and task analysis).
+The systems engineer will capture and map the constituting activities, and the hazards and risks that characterize the process using human factors concepts drawn from existing frameworks, e.g. methods and models to guide observations (e.g. the SEIPS framework,37 the Yorkshire framework of factors contributing to incidents in hospitals,38 process modelling39 and Task analysis40).

 The data collected will consist of anonymised field notes taken during the observations.
-At the end of each day, these notes will be dictated and recorded using an encrypted voice recorder for later transcription or written up manually.
+At the end of each day, these notes will be dictated and recorded using an encrypted voice recorder for later transcription, or written up manually.

 No photos or videos will be taken of human subjects, but we may take pictures of equipment.
-Researchers will additionally request relevant documents (eg, local guidelines, CTG proformas and documentation tools, training materials, posters, etc) from sites.
-If these documents contain identifying information about any individuals, they will be anonymised prior to storage and analysis.
+Researchers will additionally request relevant documents (e.g. local guidelines, CTG pro formas and documentation tools, training materials, posters etc.) from sites.
+If these documents contain identifying information about any individuals, they will be anonymized prior to storage and analysis.